David Blackwood (1941-2022)

 Excerpt taken from Blackwood's convocation address at Sir Wilfred Grenfell College, Corner Brook, Newfoundland, May 9, 1992.

-David Blackwood is one of Canada's leading printmakers and visual storytellers.
-His iconic etchings of outport life illuminate Newfoundland's history, legends, and society.
+David Blackwood was one of Canada's leading printmakers and visual storytellers.
+His iconic etchings of outport life illuminated Newfoundland and Labrador's history, legends, and society.

 His talent was evident at an early age.
 He opened his own studio in 1956 and produced award-winning art while still a teenager.
 In 1959, he was awarded a Government of Newfoundland Centennial Scholarship to study at the Ontario College of Art in Toronto.
 After graduating in 1963, he moved to Port Hope, Ontario and became Art Master at the Trinity College School.
 The part-time position gave Blackwood ample time to practice his studio work.